YaskawaEurope/ros2-starter-for-yaskawa-robots/README.md

 ```

 ### Note 2
-in motoros2_config.yaml to run robot from ROS 2 we have to mostly change (changes reflect current configuration in colcon_picknik_ws):
+In motoros2_config.yaml to run robot from ROS 2 we have to change (changes reflect current configuration in colcon_picknik_ws) mostly:
 ```bash
 agent_ip_address: 192.168.255.10
 agent_port_number: 8888